KDPRoss/Snippets/README.md

-If you have a wide monitor (or are unafraid of tiny text), have a look at [The Rosetta Stone](RosettaStone.txt) … Rather than a tedious proclamation about tax exemptions for priests, it's matched Tanager, Motmot-B, and Motmot-D code implementing a classic parser-combinator library, along with commentary.
+If you have a wide monitor (or are unafraid of tiny text), have a look at [The Rosetta Stone](RosettaStone.txt) … Rather than a tedious proclamation about tax exemptions for priests, it's matched Tanager, Motmot-D, and Motmot-F code implementing a classic parser-combinator library, along with commentary.

-This is generated (from the Tanager-5, Motmot-B, and Motmot-D code files) by some custom Motmot code, using the ‘Data.Table.Boxy’ cell-compositor library.
+This is generated (from the Tanager-5, Motmot-D, and Motmot-F code files) by some custom Motmot code, using the ‘Data.Table.Boxy’ cell-compositor library.